Best VRAM Cheat Sheet for Local LLMs: Every Model, Every Quant

 |---|---|---|

-At Q4_K_M quantization, these models fit comfortably on 8GB cards with room for context.
-This is the gold standard for accessible local deployment.
+At Q4_K_M quantization, these models fit on 8GB cards with room for context.
+This is the entry point that actually works well.

 13B Models (The Sweet Spot That Was)